Snap-sec/blog/_posts/2021-09-26-Hacking-Agorapulse.md

 With guest permission in an organization, a user has no access to the general settings of social media profiles.
 Due to limited permissions, the guest user is not able to change the report settings.

-But we were able to identify a broken api path through which a user with guest permissions was able to change the general report settings of a organisation.The broken access on the vulnerable endpoint lets a guest change the timezone, author name, and logo for the reports.
+But we were able to identify a broken api path through which a user with guest permissions was able to change the general report settings of an organisation.
+The broken access on the vulnerable endpoint lets a guest change the timezone, author name, and logo for the reports.

 Leveraging the above request, we can keep any random author for this organisation and also change the *timezone settings*, which can lead to disruption in automatic postings on accounts.